pal-ayaya/palia-leaks/index.md

 ### Mushroom caves

-Mushroom caves are making a comeback in this verions of the game archive.
+Mushroom caves are making a comeback in this verion of the game archive.

 <video src="./files/elderwood_cave.mov" controls style="width: 100%"></video>